Careers Programme

 Our vision is for students to leave Tunbridge Wells Grammar School for Boys not only with qualifications but also with the confidence and competence to navigate their future, making informed choices that reflect their passions and aspirations, and contributing meaningfully to society.

-At Key Stage 3, students are involved in understanding and developing enterprising skills in the 21st century, investigating the local economy and LMI, challenging workplace stereotypes, investigating qualifications and making appropriate choices for GCSE.
-Assemblies and a parent and student information evening on choosing GCSE options are also provided.
-Drop-down days are also used to deliver content, including an enterprise day for Year 9 involving the creation of a new product, which is then presented in a ‘Dragon’s Den’ format.
+At Key Stage 3, students are involved in understanding and developing an understanding of the world of work, challenging workplace stereotypes, investigating qualifications and making appropriate choices for GCSEs and careers.
+Assemblies plus a parent and student information evening on choosing options are also provided.
+PAL live events in Year 8 and 9 offer an opportunity to explore alternative pathways before making critical choices for GCSEs.

 In addition, Year 12 has a week of self-arranged work experience, where students develop skills in writing prospective applications and developing initial relationships.
-There is a strong tradition of success in the national Young Enterprise competition.
+The employability fair in ARE Week gives Year 12 students an insight into how certain employability skills translate across all areas of work.
+Students meet and work closely with professionals from various sectors, practising interview skills and soft skills essential to the success in the workplace.